 In general, it’s very rare for banks to apply negative interest rates to consumer products like savings accounts or home loans.
 Indeed, the Canstar database, which stretches back more than two decades, has never seen negative rates on these products.

-But it’s not unheard of for national central banks, like the Reserve Bank of Australia (RBA), to set a negative cash rate.
-This means that the central bank would likely charge retail banks (the ones consumers use) to keep money on deposit with them.
+But it’s not unheard of for governments to borrow and lend at negative rates or for national central banks, like the Reserve Bank of Australia (RBA), to set a negative cash rate.
+This would mean that the central bank would likely charge retail banks (the ones consumers use) to keep money on deposit with them.

-One of the reasons a central bank might take this approach is to encourage these retail banks to lend money to consumers and businesses, instead of leaving that money on deposit and being charged interest.
+One of the reasons a central bank might lower rates is to encourage retail banks to lend money to consumers and businesses, instead of leaving that money on deposit and being charged interest.

-In turn, retail banks typically pass on the interest rate decreases to their customers, theoretically encouraging them to borrow and discouraging them from keeping their money on deposit in savings accounts or term deposits.
+In turn, retail banks are expected to pass on the interest rate decreases to their customers, encouraging them to borrow and discouraging them from keeping their money in savings accounts or term deposits.